Excerpt from the government of Ontario’s ‘Newsroom’

-Goldcorp was found guilty of a violation of the Ontario Mining Regulation 854/90 Section 107.1(1) which states,
+Goldcorp was found guilty of a contravention of the Ontario Mining Regulation 854/90 Section 107.1(1) which states,

 “An employer shall establish written procedures for work performed on tire and wheel assemblies.”

-Goldcorp was also found guilty of a violation of the Ontario Occupational Health and Safety Act, Section 25(1)(c) which states,
+Goldcorp was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, Section 25(1)(c) which states,

 “An employer shall ensure that,